box/mojito/docs/_docs/guides/open-source-contributors.md

 ## DB migration
 DB migration is done with Flyway, and Default DB setup with MySql.
 The default app configuration uses HSQL hence Flyway is disabled.

-When using MySql Flyway must be turned on with `spring.flyway.enabled=true` (for dev or in production).
+When using MySql, Flyway must be turned on with `spring.flyway.enabled=true` (for dev or in production). and it also requires `spring.jpa.defer-datasource-initialization=false` to override an HSQL setting

 ### Clean the DB
 Set the properties `l10n.flyway.clean=true` (and have `spring.flyway.clean-disabled=false`) to have Flyway clean the schema first